-- The City ended FY 2021-22 with total assets, including capital assets and deferred outflows of resources, exceeding total liabilities and deferred inflows of resources by \$41.8 million.
+- The City ended FY 2020-21 with total assets, including capital assets and deferred outflows of resources, exceeding total liabilities and deferred inflows of resources by \$40.7 million.
 This amount is referred to as the net position of the City.
-Of this amount, \$11.3 million is unrestricted net position and may be used to meet the City's ongoing obligations to constituents and creditors.
-Of the remainder, \$28.8 million represents net investment in capital assets and \$1.7 million is restricted for designated programs. - The City's government-wide net position increased by \$1.1 million.
-This increase is attributable to an increase of \$1.1 million in operating and capital grants and contributions revenues.
-Total revenues from all sources were \$10.2 million and total expenses for all functions and programs (including capital expenses) were \$9.1 million. - The City's governmental funds reported combined ending fund balances of \$11.8 million, which is \$0.1 million higher than the prior fiscal year. - The General Fund reported an ending fund balance of \$10.3 million, with revenues exceeding expenditures by \$0.07 million. - The General Fund ending fund balance of \$10.3 million represents 166% of annual General Fund expenditures for FY 2021-22 (versus 173% for the prior fiscal year).
-The percentage decrease is primarily due to an increase in general government and community development expenditures. - There was General Fund budgetary savings of \$0.68 million as shown in the Required Supplementary Information, Budgetary Comparison Schedule, General Fund.
+Of this amount, \$10.4 million is unrestricted net position and may be used to meet the City's ongoing obligations to constituents and creditors.
+Of the remainder, \$28.9 million represents net investment in capital assets and \$1.5 million is restricted for designated programs. - The City's government-wide net position decreased by \$1.0 million.
+This decrease is primarily attributable to a net decrease of \$1.1 million in capital assets due to depreciation of prior years' contributed infrastructure exceeding current year additions, offset by a net increase of \$0.1 million in total revenues.
+Total revenues from all sources were \$7.9 million and total expenses for all functions and programs (including capital expenses) were \$8.9 million. - The City's governmental funds reported combined ending fund balances of \$11.7 million, which is \$0.2 million higher than the prior fiscal year. - The General Fund reported an ending fund balance of \$10.3 million, with revenues exceeding expenditures by \$0.1 million, primarily related to a decrease in general government expenditures. - The General Fund ending fund balance of \$10.3 million represents 173% of annual General Fund expenditures for FY 2020-21 (versus 172% for the prior fiscal year).
+The percentage increase is primarily due to a decrease in general government expenditures. - There was General Fund budgetary savings of \$1.0 million as shown in the Required Supplementary Information, Budgetary Comparison Schedule, General Fund.
 Budgetary savings do not impact actual activity for reporting revenues, expenditures, and changes to fund balance, but do reflect the City's prudent management of financial resources.
-FY 2021-22 savings were primarily due to \$0.03 million in revenues received over budgeted amounts and \$0.65 million in expenditures lower than budgeted amounts. - Increasing law enforcement service costs continue to impact funding, reducing amounts that would otherwise be available for general operations and programs.
+FY 2020-21 savings were primarily due to \$0.3 million in revenues received over budgeted amounts and \$0.7 million in expenditures lower than budgeted amounts. - Increasing law enforcement service costs continue to impact funding, reducing amounts that would otherwise be available for general operations and programs.
 In FY 2015-16, law enforcement costs increased 63.0% due to modified cost sharing, including the addition of two deputies, related equipment, and one vehicle.
 43.3% of the increase was due a change in costing methodology by the Orange County Sheriff Department and the impact of prior fiscal year labor agreements approved by the Orange County Board of Supervisors (Board of Supervisors).
 Finally, there was an unplanned 1.28% net increase in April 2016 due to additional labor agreements approved by the Board of Supervisors.
-In FY 2016-17, FY 2017-18, FY 2018-19, FY 2019-20, and FY 2020-21, law enforcement costs increased an additional 5.72% on July 1, 2016, 1.93% on July 1, 2017, 5.78% on July 1, 2018, 2.05% on July 1, 2019, 3.13% on July 1, 2020, and 5.78% on July 1, 2021, primarily due to additional labor actions approved by the Board of Supervisors.
+In FY 2016-17, FY 2017-18, FY 2018-19, and FY 2019-20, law enforcement costs increased an additional 5.72% on July 1, 2016, 1.93% on July 1, 2017, 5.78% on July 1, 2018, 2.05% on July 1, 2019, and 3.13% on July 1, 2020, primarily due to additional labor actions approved by the Board of Supervisors.